13bm/GhidraMCP/README.md

 - **Connection Issues**: Make sure the Ghidra instance is running and the plugin is enabled
 - **Port Conflicts**: If port 8765 is already in use, modify the port in the plugin configuration
 - **Bridge Script Errors**: Check if all required Python packages are installed with `pip install FastMCP`
+- **Null Results for Analysis Functions**: Some security analysis functions may return null results if the binary doesn't contain relevant patterns

 ### Logs